 Problems arise when, for example, someone is speaking the language of Gifts when the other person understands love via the language of Acts of Service.
 Think about it.
 If someone who speaks French says “I love you” to their loved one but their loved one only speaks German, this important information isn’t truly heard.
 And, therefore, the person whose language is German doesn’t truly feel loved.

-Using this framework to understand how love is received, I have found that family therapy can include reviewing ways that family members understand love.
+Using this framework to understand how love is received, we have found that family therapy can include reviewing ways that family members understand love.
 Spending a lot of Quality Time with someone who really only feels connected with Physical Touch via hugs isn’t going to feel supported.
 So, understanding ourselves and our loved ones is an essential first step to working through conflict.
 (If you’re curious, you can take a free quiz to find out your love language here.)

 Filling “Love Tanks”

-When doing family therapy, another approach I borrow from the 5 Love Languages concept is the idea of “love tanks”.
-I encourage clients to think of themselves and their loved ones as having an emotional bank account.
-When there are positive interactions (we can remind ourselves at this point of the 5:1 positive to negative ratio of interactions that I discuss on my page about Couples Counseling), love is being deposited.
+When doing family therapy, another approach we borrow from the 5 Love Languages concept is the idea of “love tanks”.
+We encourage clients to think of themselves and their loved ones as having an emotional bank account.
+When there are positive interactions (we can remind ourselves at this point of the 5:1 positive to negative ratio of interactions that I discuss on our page about Couples Counseling), love is being deposited.
 When the love bank account is full, even with difficult interactions, there is still the ability to withdrawal and not have an overdraft.
 But, when people’s love languages aren’t understood or respected, when communication about emotions or needs are non-existent, there is nothing to give from the account.
 They are burned out.
 So, conflict arises.
 This makes positive interactions that fill the love tank of others essential for a healthy, working organism.

 Family Therapy and Stages in the Life Cycle